simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-using-the-linux-command-line/index.en.md

 ### Find Files

 The **find** command is used to search for files and directories on a Linux system in the CLI, making it useful for locating specific files and directories that may be hidden or difficult to find.
-The command searches for files and directories based on a wide range of criteria, including their name, size, modification time, and permissions.
+The command searches for files and directories based on many criteria, including their name, size, modification time, and permissions.

 One of the most basic uses of find is to search for files and directories by name.
 For example, to search for all files in the current directory and its subdirectories that have the name "example.txt", you can use the following command: